tomeir2105/my_awesome_app/README.md

 	string(name: 'sleep_time', defaultValue: "4", description: 'time to sleep after build stage')
 }
 ```
-  5.4 Add in `Test` stage script and use triple """ quotes surround
+  5.4 Add this at top of the `Test` stage script, use triple """ quotes surround
   ```sh
   set -e
   python3 app.py &
   sleep ${params.sleep_time}
   ```
-  5.5 Modify the application port
+  5.5 Modify the application port at `curl localhost:8000`
-  `if curl localhost:8000`
   5.6 Commit the changes to GitLab

 ### 6. Launch and setup Jenkins server